2024 New Caledonia unrest: Timeline

 On 19 June, authorities announced the arrest of 11 people, including Christian Tein, the leader of the pro-independence movement CCAT (Field Action Coordination Cell), on suspicion of instigating the violence.
 Seven of the eleven were flown to metropolitan France, including: Tein, who was detained in Mulhouse for further questioning; the CCAT communications director, who was held in Dijon; and the director of the Congressional president's office, who was incarcerated in Riom.
 Demonstrations took place in mainland France notably near the building of the Ministry of Justice and in Lutterbach.

 On 23 June, riots broke out again in Nouméa, during which protesters set fire to the town hall of Koumac as well as several police vehicles, destroyed parts of Païta and set up roadblocks.
 A firefighting vehicle was also attacked in Dumbéa.
 A police station and several other buildings were set alight across New Caledonia.

 On 1 July, French police and GIGN carried out an operation in Houillou on the eastern coast of the island.

 On 10 July, a gun battle between French security forces and rioters led to the death of an alleged gunman and police had been deployed in the area to arrest the perpetrators.

 On 15 August, an alleged gunman was shot dead by the French police in the majority Kanak town of Thio, bringing the death toll during the unrest to 11.

 In October 2024, the curfew was extended until 4 November.
 The curfew included a ban on the possession, purchase and transportation of firearms, the sale of alcohol, and a ban on public meetings and demonstrations in the Greater Nouméa area.
 In late October, a heavy security presence remained in force in Saint Louis and Route Provinciale 1.

 On 3 December 2024, New Caledonia's High Commission lifted the territory's overnight curfew.

-As of October 2025, tensions persist despite dialogue as the pro-independence FLNKS rejects France’s latest delay of regional elections and demands a vote on existing rolls, warning that repeated postponements and roll changes could reignite May 2024-style unrest; although New Caledonian and French officials signed the Bougival Accord in July 2025 to create a “special-status state within France,” it has since stalled after FLNKS withdrew support amid internal rifts and a leadership shift from Emmanuel Tjibaou to Christian Tein, who was cleared of incitement charges in France but remains barred from returning to New Caledonia.
+As of October 2025, tensions persisted despite dialogue as the pro-independence FLNKS rejected France’s delay of regional elections and demanded a vote on existing rolls, warning that repeated postponements and roll changes could reignite a May 2024-style unrest; although New Caledonian and French officials signed the Bougival Accord in July 2025 to create a “special-status state within France,” it has since stalled after FLNKS withdrew support amid internal rifts and a leadership shift from Emmanuel Tjibaou to Christian Tein, who was cleared of incitement charges in France but remains barred from returning to New Caledonia.